edgedb/edgedb-java/docs/configuration.rst

 Configuration
 =============

-The driver can be configured by passing in a ``EdgeDBClientConfig`` object into the ``EdgeDBClient`` constructor.
+The driver can be configured by passing an ``EdgeDBClientConfig`` object into the ``EdgeDBClient`` constructor.
 The client config contains immutable settings for client behaviour.
 You can construct a new ``EdgeDBClientConfig`` with the builder subclass like so: